Do You Pay Taxes on a Construction Loan?

 However, while the loan proceeds themselves aren't taxable, the construction loan creates several tax-related considerations that affect your finances.

-Property Taxes: What You Actually Owe During Construction
+What Is Property Taxes: What You Actually Owe During Construction?

 Unlike income taxes on the loan itself (which don't apply), property taxes are a real obligation that begins as soon as you own real estate.